CorySpitzer/Issue_Track2/README.md

 * Rails version: Rails 6.1.3.2

 * System dependencies: Ruby, Ruby-on-Rails, and all its dependencies

-* How to run the test suite: Comming soon!
+## How to run the test suite:
+1. run `rake db:test:prepare` to clean out the testing database for testing
+2. run `rspec` to run the test